jeremenichelli/jeremenichelli.github.io/_drafts/2016-01-08-you-might-not-need-a-task-runner.md

 }
 ```

-To trigger the script, just run this command on the console `npm run build`, but let's take this example more close to a real case where we actually need a development build process for debugging and production build process with minifaction.
+To trigger the script, just run this command `npm run build` in your terminal, but let's take this example more close to a real case where we usually need a development build process for debugging and production minified file.

 First install the new package that is needed.